Dark Horse (2011)

 Abe: We're all horrible people.
 Humanity's a fucking cesspool.
 People look in the mirror every fucking day and lie to themselves, saying they're good or caring or loving, but deep down - not so deep down - they only care about themselves.
 People...
 People treat you like shit, every fucking day, and then they act like other people are shit... so they get a pet that's all cute and cuddly, but even an animal knows the hard, primal truth: It is all about what you want; and, if there's any kindness or generosity, it only comes after being well-fed, or having good sex, or knowing that you weren't wiped out like all the other suckers on Wall Street.

-Phyllis: Hey, you wanna play a quick round, just for fun?
+Phyllis: You're always so good with dates and numbers.
+Hey, you wanna play a quick round, just for fun?

 Phyllis: Can I pay you in installments?